-The Fourth of July Fireworks in the Magic Kingdom are incredible, but that means that the park is jam-packed with sweaty people trying to see them.
+The Fourth of July Fireworks in the Magic Kingdom are incredible, but that means that the park is jam-packed with people trying to see them.
 Folks camp out in front of Cinderella Castle as soon as the park opens just to get a good view.
-It’s a hot and crowded month, and you should use that FastPass+ for Splash Mountain right away.
+It’s a hot and crowded month.

 The crowds in this month go from heavy to moderate, because August is the hottest month to spend in Disney World.
-Be prepared to melt away under the unforgiving Orlando sun.
 Be prepared to actually watch the Country Bear Jamboree for the sake of some air conditioning.
-Be prepared to smear ice cubes on your oily, sweaty face for a moment of relief.

 Even though it’s still hot, September is a month of peace.
 The majority of children have gone back to school, and the parks empty out.
-The Food and Wine Festival at Epcot begins this month, and is not to be missed.
+The Food and Wine Festival at Epcot is usually going on at this time and is not to be missed.
 Mickey’s Not-So-Scary Halloween Party also starts in mid-September, and it is an amazing night for the whole family.
-Frequent rains come and go during this season, so remember to bring a poncho!
+Frequent rains come and go during this season, so remember to bring a poncho.

 October is perhaps the best time of year to go to Disney World.
 The crowds range from light to low-moderate, and the weather is gorgeous.
 No siestas necessary for this month.
 You don’t need anything but a pair of sunglasses.
 Food and Wine is still going on all throughout this month, and Mickey’s Not-So-Scary Halloween Party is really hitting its stride.
 Mickey’s Not-So-Scary is the best party at Walt Disney World, where guests of all ages can arrive in costume and trick-or-treat around the park.
 You can meet rare characters, get on rides with no wait time, and even see the Sanderson sisters from “Hocus Pocus.”
 If you can go any time of the year, go in early to mid-October.
 It’s a sweet spot.

 Early to mid-November has pretty low crowd levels, and the weather is very mild.
 Many rides become walk-ons during this time.
-I would be surprised if you had to wait more than thirty minutes for any ride in the parks.
-I mean, Flights of Wonder and Toy Story Mania might still be a little congested, but on the whole it’s a dream.
 Thanksgiving week and the weekend after are very crowded, however, because most people get off for work and school at that time.
 This is a good month to sneak in some early Mickey’s Very Merry Christmas parties.